News 11 Oct. 2023

-Before his Army JAG service, Mr. Wright clerked for the Secretary of the U.S. Army in the Office of the General Counsel and thereafter for the Honorable Barry R. Poretz of the “Rocket Docket,” the U.S. District Court for the Eastern District of Virginia in Alexandria, Virginia.
-Wright currently holds the rank of Major in the U.S. Army Reserve, and has been awarded the Bronze Star Medal, the Defense Meritorious Service Medal by U.S. Secretary of Defense Chuck Hagel, the Army Meritorious Service Medical and the Airborne Parachutist Badge.
+Before his Army JAG service, Mr. Wright clerked for the Secretary of the U.S. Army in the Office of the General Counsel in 2003 and thereafter for the Honorable Barry R. Poretz of the “Rocket Docket,” the U.S. District Court for the Eastern District of Virginia in Alexandria, Virginia from 2004 to 2005.
+Mr. Wright currently holds the rank of Major in the U.S. Army Reserve, and has been awarded the Bronze Star Medal for his combat service in Iraq, the Defense Meritorious Service Medal by U.S. Secretary of Defense Chuck Hagel for his advocacy before the U.S. Military Commissions, the Army Meritorious Service Medal and the Airborne Parachutist Badge.

 Mr. Wright maintains an active pro bono practice in support of veterans' issues, wounded warriors and their families, and Gold Star Families.